 Housing Options Abound

-As a first-year student, you’ll live in one of our seven residence halls; thereafter, you can choose from a variety of places.
+As a first-year student, you’ll live in one of our six residence halls; thereafter, you can choose from a variety of places.
 You might select a different dorm or maybe a themed house, like the House of Black Culture, to call home.
 There are also Small Living Units (SLUs) for students who share an avid interest and want to explore it.
 And, if Greek life speaks to you, you can move into a fraternity house; sorority chapter houses are nonresidential at OWU

 Dining Choices That Satisfy